CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 |`/etc/snmp/snmpd.conf`| Configuration file for SNMP.
 Changes to this file require an `snmpd` restart.|
 |`/etc/cumulus/datapath/traffic.conf`| Configuration file for forwarding table profiles.
 Changes to this file require a `switchd` restart.|
 |`/etc/cumulus/switchd.conf`| Configuration file for `switchd`.
 Changes to this file require a `switchd` restart. |

-To add configuration to the `/etc/network/interfaces`, `/etc/frr/frr.conf`, and `/etc/frr/daemons` files, use traditional snippets.

 Flexible snippets do *not* support:
 - Binary files.